sid-shakthivel/sid-shakthivel-blog/posts/ZumoRobotMagnetometer.md

 date: '2021-07-06'
 ---

-I've began to venture into the wonderful world of electronics by making some simple programs with arduino and a Zumo Robot.
-The first thing I decided to do was to move the robot exactly 90 degrees - a seemingly simple task...
+I recently purchased an arduino and a zumo robot thing I decided to do was to move the robot exactly 90 degrees - a seemingly simple task...
 However I can assure you it's not as simple as it seems!

 The Zumo Robot contains a magnetometer - these give the magnetic field strength for all 3 axis (x, y, z).
 The X axis measures the North component of the magnetic field, the Y axis measures the East component of the magnetic field, and the Z component measures the vertical component of the magnetic field.
 These are all vectors.
 Our magnetometer gives us these readings.